• Share this on:

 Tips:

-7. Implement circular-economy practices and upcycling within your business
+8. Implement circular-economy practices and upcycling within your business

-The EU Green Deal places strong emphasis on circular economy as a key component of efforts to achieve a carbon-neutral economy by2050.
-In March 2020, the EU introduced the Circular Economy Action Plan, which outlines how it intends to support businesses in the implementation of circular business models.
-The aforementioned company Firmenich (Switzerland), one of the EU’s largest flavour and fragrance companies, has set a goal to reach zero waste-to-landfill at all manufacturing and non-manufacturing locations by 2050.
-As stated in Firmenich’s sustainability report, ‘the way to a low-carbon economy is through sustainable production patterns that produce less waste’.
+The aforementioned company, Firmenich (Switzerland), one of the EU’s largest flavour and fragrance companies, has set a goal to reach zero waste-to-landfill at all manufacturing and non-manufacturing locations by 2050.
+As stated in Firmenich’s sustainability report, "the way to a low-carbon economy is through sustainable production patterns that produce less waste".

 One of the most important trends in recent years is the concept of ‘circular economy’, which refers to efforts aimed at minimising waste and maximising the utilisation of resources.
-By implementing circular economy concepts within your export business, you could reduce the negative impact of your operations on the environment, whilst using waste material from the production process as a source of clean energy in your business.
-Put simply, circular economy practices encourage businesses to use waste as a resource, instead of disposing of it.
+By implementing circular economy concepts within your export business, you could reduce the negative impact of your operations on the environment whilst using waste material from the production process as a source of clean energy in your business.
+Put simply, circular economy practices encourage businesses to use waste as a resource instead of disposing of it.

 Upcycling is closely related to having an adequate waste management system.
 The following are several steps you could take to implement a waste management system in your company:

-1. Conduct a waste audit: The results could provide insight into the amount and type of waste generated by your company.
+• Conduct a waste audit: The results could provide insight into the amount and type of waste generated by your company.
 The audit could be done at the production level.

-2. Develop a waste management plan based on the audit: It should set out your objectives, goals and actions aimed at minimising waste generation and maximising recycling.
+• Develop a waste management plan based on the audit: It should set out your objectives, goals and actions aimed at minimising waste generation and maximising recycling.

-3. Educate your employees and producers on your waste management policies: They should be aware of your plan.
+• Educate your employees and producers on your waste management policies: They should be aware of your plan.

-4. Implement waste reduction initiatives: Examples include reducing packaging and reusing materials.
+• Implement waste reduction initiatives: Examples include reducing packaging and reusing materials.

-5. Set up a recycling programme: This will make it possible to separate recyclable materials from waste.
+• Set up a recycling programme: This will make it possible to separate recyclable materials from waste.

 These measures could help to reduce your environmental footprint, whilst demonstrating your commitment to sustainable business practices.
 There are many different ways to use waste from production processes.
 Try to make the most of the options available.